Jorge36/Functions-In-Lisp/README.md

 **Exercise 2**

 A plaindrome is a sequence that is symmetrical: it reads the same in forward and in reverse order.
 The numbers 11, 131, 14541 are all palindromes, for example.
 In scheme we can distinguish between two types of palindromes: simple palindromes and structured palindromes.
 Simple palindromes involve only flat lists (lists with no sublists) and are symmetrical in their elements.
-Examples of simple palindromes are the lists
+Examples of simple palindromes are the lists.

+For example: Test Result:
 1.	 '(a a)
 2. '(a b a)
 3.	'(a b b a)